latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Observations

- - Based on Firefox, some aspects are shared with the reading using NVDA, Notably the lack of support for `ActualTeX` and inconsistent behaviour at hyphenations.
+ - Based on Firefox, some aspects are shared with the reading using NVDA, Notably the lack of support for `Actualtext` and inconsistent behaviour at hyphenations.
  - Some linebreaks are lost causing words to be joined for example `to \\ be` is read as "tobe" (rhyming with lobe).
    Some hyphenated words are reconstituted eg `mathemat-ics` read as mathematics but it is not clear if hyphenation